coursephd/PostgreSQL/03ReportDetails.md

 ## 21. Viz name: 01Cancer_Before_After
 Analysis carried out for the before and after periods of reporting Cancer

-The explanation for each of the visual displays is similar to the earlier display for Cancer patients, the data presented here is for Cancer patients.
+The explanation for each of the visual displays is similar to the earlier display for Vrikka Roga patients, the data presented here is for Cancer patients.

 ## 22. Viz name: 080VrikkaRogaDis_Med_analysis
 Analysis of number of diseases and number of prescribed treatments for Vrikka Roga patients